Loss of Contracted Wastewater Services Poses Serious Obstacle

 Constructed in the late ’70s, a dairy farm directly across the road provided the school’s wastewater services.
 The dairy farm maintained its operational wastewater lagoon systems for its industrial waste.
 This arrangement worked well for nearly 43 years until the dairy farm experienced financial hardship, leading to the plant’s imminent closure.

 With less than a year to act before their wastewater services were cut off, the high school needed options, and they needed them fast.
 Thanks to past client relationships and positive word-of-mouth recommendations, the team from Snyder & Associates was brought on board to find a viable wastewater solution for the high school.

 Potential Wastewater Treatment Options Considered

-During the initial design phase, a variety of wastewater disposal and treatment options were considered and reviewed by our team.
-It was vital for the schools’ long-term sustainability to find a solution that could not only fit within the school’s budget but could also be completed within the given time restriction.
+During the initial design phase, our team considered and reviewed various wastewater disposal and treatment options.
+It was vital for the school’s long-term sustainability to find a solution that could fit within the school’s budget and be completed within the given time restriction.

-Using trucks to physically haul the waste to a nearby treatment facility was briefly considered as a temporary option, if necessary.
-Ultimately, however, the goal was to avoid this situation since costs could quickly accumulate under this scenario.
+Using trucks to haul the waste to a nearby treatment facility physically was briefly considered a temporary option if necessary.
+Ultimately, the goal was to avoid this situation since costs could quickly accumulate under this scenario.
 Next, our team looked into building force mains to pump wastewater to the closest municipal wastewater facility.
 The extensive and widespread construction and the numerous easements a project of this scope would require meant this option wasn’t feasible either.

 Instead of moving the waste, our team began to review on-site alternatives.
 As the smallest option, a mechanical plant was considered but was eventually ruled out due to the excessive electricity demands it would require and the necessary operator training.